-The CHS Common Curriculum is designed to impart essential foundational skills and broaden intellectual foundations.
-Students reading a major under CHS will need to read the CHS Common Curriculum as part of their graduation requirements.
+The CHS Common Curriculum is designed to impart essential skills and broaden intellectual foundations.
+Students reading a major under CHS are required to read the CHS Common Curriculum as part of their graduation requirements.
 The common curriculum consists of 13 courses: